milenakos/cat-bot/README.md

 # Development

-Please note self-hosting is hacky and isn't supported, instructions below are for testing/development/messing around.
+Please note that self-hosting is hacky and isn't supported; instructions below are for testing/development/messing around.
 I won't stop you, but you WILL have to mess around with the code a bunch for it to work good, so be warned.

 ## Prerequisites